transcom/mymove/README.md

 ### Historical note

 > The history of the project is detailed in the MilMove onboarding document, but one thing for application engineers to keep in mind is that as of this writing, in early 2020, there are two different supported approaches to moves, with one being phased out, but still present in parts of the code.
 The old model of moves included PPM (Personally Procured Moves--do it yourself and get reimbursed) and HHG (HouseHold Goods moves--the government hires a moving company for you).
 In that rubric, there was no explicit role system for office app users.
-We are now phasing out HHG moves in favor of GHC (Global Household goods Contract) moves, in which a single company ("the Prime") will handle all subcontracting for moves and explicit roles, like Transportation Ordering Officer (TOO) and Transportation Invoicing Officer (TIO), are defined and assigned.
+We are now phasing out HHG moves in favor of GHC (Global Household goods Contract) moves, in which a single company will handle all subcontracting for moves and explicit roles, like Transportation Ordering Officer (TOO) and Transportation Invoicing Officer (TIO), are defined and assigned.

 ## Supported Browsers